authcrunch/authcrunch.github.io/docs/authenticate/11-mfa.md

 }

 auth.myfiosgateway.com {
-  route {
   authenticate with myportal
 }
-}
 ```

-Currently, the MFA requirement can be applied only to `local` backend type.
+Currently, the MFA requirement can be applied only to `local` identity store type.

 ## Add MFA Authenticator Application